Navid200/xDrip/docs/Nightscout/NS_Install.md

 You will be asked to change the API secret.
 This is the password you will login to Nightscout with.
 Enter a password and take note.

 You will be asked if you want to copy your old Nightscout database from another site.
-You can skip this and do it later by just pressing Enter.
+You can skip this and do it later, it could take quite a while depending on how much data you have, by just pressing Enter.
 Otherwise, enter the URL to your original Nightscout site like https://UserID.herokuapp.com.
 You will be asked if you need to enter a token.
 If your Nightscout is open to the world, which is not recommended, you don't need to enter anything.
 But, if you use [tokens](./NS_Followers), you can enter a read token.